Inference-Time Distillation: Cost-Efficient Agents Without Fine-Tuning or Manual Prompt Engineering: Experiments

 \section{Experiments}

-We structure our evaluation around three goals: (1) \textbf{Evaluate cost-accuracy trade-offs} when using in-context distillation with cascades relative to standard teacher-student baselines and model selection strategies; (2) \textbf{Contextualize} the benefits of our approach against alternative methods requiring greater up-front compute cost or human engineering investment; and (3) \textbf{Provide practitioners with guidance} on key implementation choices—exemplar retrieval strategies, teacher database size, and routing mechanisms.
+We structure our evaluation around three goals: (1) evaluate cost-accuracy trade-offs relative to baselines; (2) isolate contributions of in-context learning vs. adaptive routing; and (3) provide practitioners with guidance on key implementation choices.

-\paragraph{Benchmark selection.}
+\subsection{Benchmark selection}